miroslaw-zieba/secure-query-handler/README.md

       ->execute();
 ```

-### Query with Multiple Parameters and Validations
+### 22. Example: Query with Multiple Parameters and Validations
 An example showcasing a query with multiple parameters, each validated with regular expressions.

 ```php